ilyagr/jj/docs/branches.md

 $ jj new <branch name> # Do some local testing, etc.
 ```

+You can track multiple branches at once using globs.
+For example,
+`jj branch track 'glob:main@*'` or `jj branch track 'glob:jjfan-*@upstream'`
+will track all currently exisitng remote branches matching the pattern.

 ### Untracking a branch

 To stop following a remote branch, you can `jj branch untrack` it.
 After that,